divramod/dm-npm/README.md

 - npm install dm-npm -g

 ## Prerequisits
-- for publishing a module you have to create a account on:
+- for publishing a module you have to create accounts on:
   - [npmjs.com]( http://npmjs.com )
   - [github.com](http://github.com)